psi4/psi4numpy/CONTRIBUTING.md

 within publications should be referenced with [LNFA:yy:pp] keys, which should match those references within the `Tutorial References` section (see [below](#citation-styleguide)).

+Note: Every tutorial should be accompanied by a corresponding reference implementation.
+This is because the interactive tutorials are like a classroom, while the reference implementation is like a textbook.
+While a more adventurous student may skip class to rely on reading the book, every class needs an accompanying textbook for supporting material.
+The accompanying reference implementation can be as simple as reproducing the code cells in a single script, or potentially more complex if supplemented by helper functions/classes/modules.

 ### Value Comparison